pereznetworks/Library-Manager/README.md

 ## Project Updates:

     Project Updates tracks updates or changes...
-      that have been completed to the project from... these are listed
+      that have been completed to the project.
+        These are listed..
           from most recent update first
           to first update made to project

   [back to Content Menu](#contents)